 - Cardholders are responsible for the physical condition of any items checked out on their card.
 Do not lend your library card to anyone, including family members.

 All borrowers are limited to a total of 25 items out at any time, including audiovisual, course reserve, interlibrary loan and Summit borrowing.
 Only three video items total per borrower are permitted.
 Exceptions may be made for instructional use in Clark College classes.

 Videos and DVDs owned by the library are circulated to students, staff, and community patrons.
 However priority use is given to faculty and staff who are requesting the item for instructional use during Clark College classes.
 Cannell Library does not rent or loan videos or DVDs for off-campus use by other agencies, including interlibrary loan.

 Faculty and staff are responsible for obtaining public performance rights for special campus showings of library or personally owned videos or DVDs.

 Clark College students have priority use of items placed on course reserve for classes.
-Course reserve item limits are two items out at one time.
+Course reserve item limits are two print and one audiovisual item out at one time.
 Course reserve items have a 3-hour, in-library use only limit for community patrons or Orbis Cascade/Summit adopted visitors.
 Exceptions can be made for course reserve items placed on course reserve for use by distance education classes from other institutions taught on the Clark College campuses.

-Community patrons and Orbis Cascade/Summit adopted patrons are not allowed to check out telecourses or equipment (even for use in the building).
+Community patrons and Orbis Cascade/Summit adopted patrons are not allowed to check out equipment (even for use in the building).
 Exceptions for magnifying glasses or remote controls are at the discretion of Access Services Work Leader on duty.